theRTB/ForzaGUI/README.md

 ### Steps for collecting data per car tune:
 - Press F10 to start monitoring
+- Optional: Coast at low speed (~10km/h) at high gear to measure wheel size (avoid inputs)
+  - Untick Tracking on wheel radius
 - Press F9 to enable ratio collecting
   - Drive around a bit per gear until number stabilizes in Ratio column bottom right
+  - AWD cars with different front/rear wheel sizes will have a floating ratio and are not quite right yet
 - Press F9 to stop ratio collecting
 - Head to the main drag strip at the main Horizon Festival
   - Upgrade tire compound if car is traction limited, to slick or even drag if necessary